JoshStiemsma/GravMatter/README.md

-# GravMatter  by Josh Stiemsma and Devon Duchard
+# GravMatter  by Josh Stiemsma and Devon Ducharme
 Space flight game playing with gravity and matter